-Budva, Montenegro (see on Montenegro map) - the main city of the Budva Riviera, popular with tourists, is a never-ending and attractive resort, famous for its endless sandy beaches, the old town and the most active nightlife on the entire Montenegrin coast.
-Well-developed infrastructure, many beaches, proximity to shops and tourist attractions make Budva an ideal place for a family vacation.
-In Budva, you can easily find accommodation in the private sector - from modest studios to luxury apartments and villas.
+Budva, Montenegro (see on Montenegro map) –, the main town of the popular tourist Budva Riviera, is a vibrant and alluring resort, renowned for its endless sandy beaches, old town, and the most vibrant nightlife on the Montenegrin coast.
+Well-developed infrastructure, numerous beaches, and close proximity to shops and tourist attractions make Budva an ideal destination for a family vacation.
+In Budva, you can easily find accommodation in the private sector, from modest studios to luxurious apartments and villas.

 Panoramic view of the old town of Budva

-Mogren Beach is hidden behind this cliff - exit the old town, walk along the beach and now along a narrow path at the foot of the mountain - pass by the famous ballerina, in which everyone takes pictures, Mogren Bay will be around the corner
+Mogren Beach is hidden behind this cliff. – Leave the old town, walk along the beach and now along the narrow path at the foot of the mountain. – Pass the famous ballerina, with whom everyone takes photos, around the bend there will be Mogren Bay.

-Opposite Budva there is the island of St. Nicholas, which is also popularly called Hawaii.
-So, at the foot of the rocks of this island with the church of the same name, there are an abundance of beaches - most with large pebbles - but here you can easily find a secluded place for a secluded vacation by the sea overlooking the coast where in season the apple has nowhere to fall.
-And you can get to the island of St. Nicholas by sea tram, which regularly departs during the season from the Budva Pier (a round-trip ticket costs 3 euros).
-Have a nice holiday!
+Opposite Budva is St. Nicholas Island, popularly known locally as Hawaii.
+At the foot of the cliffs of this island, with its church of the same name, are numerous beaches (–), most with large pebbles (–), but here you can easily find a secluded spot for a peaceful seaside holiday with a view of the coastline, which is packed to the brim during peak season.
+You can reach St. Nicholas Island by boat, which departs regularly during peak season from the Budva Marina (a roundtrip ticket costs 3 euros).
+Enjoy your holiday!

 But Budva is famous not only for its beaches - old town of Budva, restored almost from scratch after the devastating earthquake of 1979, is once again happy to share its history with tourists.
 The architecture in Venetian style is a trace of the centuries-old rule of the Venetian Republic in this part of the Montenegrin coast.
 Absolutely free of charge, you can walk around the walls of the old city of Budva - several viewing platforms and panoramic views from the city walls to the pier and the open sea - be sure to include a walk along the city walls in your holiday program in Budva.
 The entrance to the Citadel Museum - in the old town from the sea - is paid (3 euros per person), but it is worth a visit - on the walls of this part of the defensive fortress you will see the famous image of two fish - this is a traditional symbol of Budva.
 According to legend, Budva was founded by Cadmius, and in other historical evidence of the 6th century, Budva is mentioned as an important Greek settlement as early as 500 BC!
 Throughout its turbulent history, the city has seen the Romans, and the Turks, and the Venetians, and the Austro-Hungarians, who kept the city in occupation until the end of the First World War, after which it became part of Serbia.